History of nudity: Rome

 One exception to public nudity was the thermae (public baths), though attitudes toward nude bathing also changed over time.
-In the 2nd century BC, Cato preferred not to bathe in the presence of his son, and Plutarch implies that for Romans of these earlier times it was considered shameful for mature men to expose their bodies to younger males.
+In the 2nd century BC, Cato preferred not to bathe in the presence of his son, and Plutarch implies that for Romans of these earlier times, it was considered shameful for mature men to expose their bodies to younger males.
 Later, however, men and women might even bathe together.
 Some Hellenized or Romanized Jews resorted to epispasm, a surgical procedure to restore the foreskin "for the sake of decorum".
 (Note: Causa decoris: Celsus, De medicina 7.25.1A) (Note: noting that some had themselves circumcised again later.)
 In Palestine, Jews were hostile to the Roman baths beyond the issue of nudity.
 Another exception regarding female nudity was during certain festivals, such as Veneralia, that included ritual nudity.

 India

-From around 300 BC Indian mystics have utilized naked ascetism to reject worldly attachments.
+From at least 500 BC, Indian ascetics have utilized naked ascetism to reject worldly attachments.